California R&D Tax Credit – All You Need to Know

 A person is using a calculator and analyzing various charts and graphs for qualifying research expenditures.

-To claim this tax credit, businesses should understand and keep a record of any qualifying research and development activities.
+To claim this tax credit, businesses should understand and record qualifying research and development activities.
 Expenses related to this generally include:

 Wages